 Article 6 paragraph 1 of the ECHR provides that “everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law.”
 The requirement that (judicial) proceedings be conducted/completed within a reasonable time is one of the components of the right to a fair trial.
 Excessively lengthy proceedings and delays in the issuance or execution of judgments infringe on the individual’s right to speedy administration of justice and may undermine respect for the rule of law and impede access to justice.
 Especially in the context of criminal proceedings, the right to a trial within a reasonable time is also intended to ensure that the accused do not remain for an excessively long period of time in a state of uncertainty as to the outcome of the criminal charges brought against them.
 According to ECtHR jurisprudence, the “reasonable” duration of the procedure is judged according to the facts of each case and with the help of the following criteria: a) the complexity of the case, b) the behavior of the applicants, c) the behavior of the competent authorities and d) the stakes of the case for the stakeholders.

-In this case, the applicant complained about the excessive length of the criminal proceedings brought against them and about the absence of a real remedy allowing one to complain about the excessive length of these proceedings.
+In this case, the applicant complained about the excessive length of the criminal proceedings.

 Bank Account number: 1100 0232 0016 560